10. Introducing Data Frames

 Note

-(*) DataFrame.sort_values unfortunately uses a non-stable algorithm by default (a modified quicksort).
+(*) Lamentably, DataFrame.sort_values by default does not use a stable algorithm.
 If a data frame is sorted with respect to one criterion, and then we reorder it with respect to another one, tied observations are not guaranteed to be listed in the original order:

 (pd.read_csv("https://raw.githubusercontent.com/gagolews/" +